iommirocks/iommi/docs/tables_faq.rst

         b = models.IntegerField()
         c = models.ForeignKey(Foo)

-we can build a table of `Bar` that shows the data of `a` like this:
+we can build a table of :code:`Bar` that shows the data of `a` like this:

 .. code:: python